Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Build Cloud

-Build a cloud agent that stays online and can be shared by a team.
+Build a cloud agent that stays online and claims queued sessions or workflow steps.

 • Setup requirements